 And while data visualization has been around for more than 100 years—Florence Nightingale was an early pioneer who used a visualization to prove that more soldiers died while lingering in hospitals than on the battlefield—it has gotten far more sophisticated in the past decade or two.
 The technology for displaying data has improved, and research is establishing best practices for communicating data visually.

 This boom has led to some rules about how to best present your data.
-Yet Franconeri, an associate professor of Architectures of Collaboration at the Kellogg School (Courtesy) and of psychology in the Weinberg College of Arts & Sciences, says far too few people learn those rules.
+Yet Franconeri, a psychology at Northwestern and a professor of leadership at Kellogg (courtesy), says far too few people learn those rules.
 And it comes at a cost: bad visualizations.

 “If you do it wrong, it’s a disaster,” he says.
 “It can be complete spaghetti.”